 You wrote your 50,000 words (or got pretty close!).
 You’re a winner.
 You felt the high.
 Now what are you going to do with your precious manuscript?
-That’s where we come in.
+That’s where we, The Book Doctors, come in.

 We will also crown a fan favorite who will receive a free one-hour consult with us (worth $250).
-On March 1, 2017, 25 random pitches will be posted at our website.
-Anyone can vote for fan favorite, so get your social media engine running as soon as the pitches go up!
-Voting closes at 11:59PM PST on March 15, 2017.
-The fan favorite will be announced on March 16, 2017.
+On March 16, 2018, the 20 random pitches will be posted on our website, www.thebookdoctors.com.
+Anyone can vote for a fan favorite, so get your social media engine running as soon as the pitches go up!
+Connecting with your future readers is a vital part of being a successfully published author today.
+And this is a great way to get some practice.
+Voting closes at 11:59PM PST on April 1, 2018.
+The fan favorite will be announced on April 2, 2018.

-If you purchase a copy of our book, The Essential Guide To Getting Your Book Published, by March 15, 2017, we’re offering an exclusive one-hour webinar where you’ll get the chance to pitch your book (worth $75).
+If you purchase a copy of our book, The Essential Guide To Getting Your Book Published, by April 2, 2018, we’re offering an exclusive one-hour webinar where you’ll get the chance to pitch your book.
 Just attach a copy of your sales receipt to your email and we’ll send the link to the webinar dates.

 - A great pitch is like a poem.
 Every word counts.